abuturabofficial/abuturabofficial.github.io-archived/_posts/2023-12-05-digital-privacy-a-horror-story.md

 [^6]: R. Mimoun uncovers "Insecure by Design: 7 Reasons to Question Telegram's Privacy" on HackerNoon.
 [Get the Details](https://hackernoon.com/7-reason-why-telegram-is-insecure-by-design-but-millions-still-flock-to-it-ignoring-privacy-concerns-qq1o344c)
 [^7]: Wired dishes out insights on "Fleeing WhatsApp for Better Privacy?
 Don't Turn to Telegram."
 [Read the Article](https://www.wired.com/story/telegram-encryption-whatsapp-settings/)
 [^8]: Safeguard your information with Apple's "Advanced Data Protection for iCloud."
 [Official Documentation](https://support.apple.com/en-us/102651)
-[^9]: How-To Geek breaks down why "Apple’s iMessage Is Secure...
-Unless You Have iCloud Enabled."
+[^9]: How-To Geek breaks down why "Apple’s iMessage Is Secure… Unless You Have iCloud Enabled."
 [Check it Out](https://www.howtogeek.com/710509/apples-imessage-is-secure...-unless-you-have-icloud-enabled/)
+[^10]: Dive deep into "Why Privacy Matter" debate over on Privacy Guides [Read More](https://www.privacyguides.org/en/basics/why-privacy-matters/)
+[^11]: "Read more about Encrypted Email and Security Nihilism", May 18, 2018.
+[Check Out](https://www.aclu.org/news/privacy-technology/encrypted-email-and-security-nihilism) (Some parts of this article maybe outdated)
+[^12]: Educate yourself about 7 Drawbacks of Encrypted Email, May 22, 2023.
+[Read More](https://www.consensus.com/blog/7-drawbacks-of-encrypted-email/)
+[^13]: Dive into K. Zetter's piece on "How Edward Snowden Leaked the NSA's Dirty Surveillance Business", May 13, 2014.
+[Learn More](https://www.wired.com/2014/05/greenwald-no-place-to-hide/)
+[^14]: "Why FBI don't like the encryption?"
+[Read FBI's Stance](https://www.fbi.gov/about/faqs/what-concerns-do-the-fbi-and-the-law-enforcement-communities-have-regarding-the-growing-use-of-encryption-products-by-the-public-both-domestically-and-abroad)